yungshenglu/NSSLab-Thesis-Template/README.md

 > **NOTICE:** You can follow the contributing process [CONTRIBUTING.md](CONTRIBUTING.md) to join me.
 I am very welcome any issue!

-This website is dedicatd for all members in Networking and Sensing Systems Laboratory (NSSLAB).
+This repository is dedicatd for all members in Networking and Sensing Systems Laboratory (NSSLAB).

 * [David Lu](https://github.com/yungshenglu)